• Skip to primary navigation

 You might even argue that it's better than making tomato sauce because you can get pounds of tomato flavor into a couple of tiny jars, or a little baggie in the freezer.

-This method for making tomato paste from fresh tomatoes works with a variety of tomatoes, of all different colors.
-A life saver when you've worked all spring and summer to find yourself blessed with more gorgeous tomatoes than you have room for, or can give away!
+This is wonderful when you've worked all spring and summer to find yourself blessed with more gorgeous tomatoes than you have room for, or can give away!

 This pantry staple ingredient bumps up the flavor of soups, stews, sauces and much more, and when it's made from fresh tomatoes, the taste is phenomenal and so worth the effort.